ArnavJain18/Speedtest-Bottleneck-Project/README.md

 sudo ./install.sh raspi-room2 10.17.9.73 /home/baadalvm
 ```

 **Important:** Run with `sudo` exactly as shown.
 The script expects elevated privileges and will fail or behave incorrectly if not run as root.
+Also you might be asked to enter Y/N during the installation process, simply proceed by pressing Y.

 ## 5) Accept the Salt key on the master